cdluminate/cdluminate/README.md

 ### About Me

 - 🌱 I’m currently learning Deep Learning & Computer Vision.
-- 🔭 I’m working on Debian GNU/Linux as an official Debian Developer (self-motivated volunteer).
+- 🔭 I’m working on Debian GNU/Linux as an official Debian Developer (self-motivated volunteer), and I like the UNIX philosophy.
 - 😄 I enjoy music, Japanese anime, fitness, artistic video games, and tea.

-#### Fun Facts

-- I fell in love with Linux (& the UNIX philosophy) in 2011, as a highschool student.
-- My type of English handwriting for daily use is roundhand.
-- My MBTI personality type is INTJ.

 <!--
 **cdluminate/cdluminate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.